 If you don’t have one already, create a portfolio that shows off your talent.
 You could also start a blog if you wanna flaunt your writing skills.
 Or create a few designs if you’re looking for a design job.

 When I was just starting out, I had very basic portfolio with links to some papers I’d written in graduate school and my blog.
-But hey, it’s better than nothing!
+But hey, better than nothing, right?

 STEP 5: Start the job hunt